|Routers2 RRDTool Monitoring

 configuration/MBM log file.

-The original, and perhaps some more instructions, can be found
+The original, and perhaps some more instructions, used to be found

 NOTE: Ive now replaced MBM5 with speedfan as MBM5 is no longer developed or

 I wrote a commandline program that MRTG calls to query the speedfan shared

 memory.
 If you want a copy, send me a message on my forums.

 The external temperature graphs are generated using many

 Maxim 1-wire temperature sensors that are read by

 and software which reads 1-Wire sensors located around my home.